-The landlord's application for an Order of Possession on the basis of the 10 Day Notice of February 2, 2019 is dismissed, with leave to reapply.
+I dismiss the landlord's application for an Order of Possession on the basis of the 10 Day Notice of July 2, 2019 with leave to reapply.

-The landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.
+I dismiss the landlord's application for a Monetary Order for unpaid rent with leave to reapply.

-The landlord's application to recover the filing fee paid for this application is dismissed without leave to reapply.
+I dismiss the landlord's application to recover the filing fee paid for this application without leave to reapply.

-This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.
+This decision is made on authority delegated to me by the Director of the Residential

+Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

-Dated: February 14, 2019
+Dated: July 12, 2019